 - Compare notes about resources, such as doctors and alternative options

 Members share their personal experiences and offer one another emotional support and have in-depth discussions about human psychology and interpersonal skills techniques.

-For 15 years, BPDFamily.com has been a gathering place for openness, emotional support and clinically responsible information -- 24 hours a day.
+For almost 15 years, BPDFamily.com has been a gathering place for openness, emotional support and clinically responsible information -- 24 hours a day.
 BPDFamily is not a victims community or an emotional free-for-all.
 The members here are genuine and caring.The site is clinically based and the editorial has clinical oversight.
 The discussion are moderated and the members who come here are serious about learning and growing.
 It is a safe place for intelligent discussion and respite from the egos and tempers that plague many large blogs and messageboards.

 Members challenge each other to live a more rewarding life in the shadow of a loved one exhibiting traits of mental illness.